 Cloud SQL and Cloud Spanner

-Google Cloud presents comprehensive solutions for relational database requirements through services like Cloud SQL and Cloud Spanner.
-Cloud SQL is a popular relational database service, fully managed in nature, it provides support for different database systems such as MySQL, SQL Server and PostgreSQL.
+Google Cloud provides comprehensive solutions for relational database requirements through Cloud SQL and Cloud Spanner.
+Cloud SQL is a popular relational database service that is fully managed.
+It supports database systems such as MySQL, SQL Server, and PostgreSQL.
 This service takes the burden of database management off the user's shoulders, effectively handling tasks like replication, patch management, and failure detection.

 In contrast, Cloud Spanner is a globally distributed relational database service providing a blend of traditional and modern database functionalities.
 It delivers the benefits of a conventional relational database, including ACID transactions, relational schemas, and SQL querying.
 However, Cloud Spanner goes a step further by offering the scalability that's characteristic of non-relational databases.
 This makes it a hybrid solution that combines the consistency of relational databases with the robust scalability of non-relational ones.